w3f/polkadot-wiki/docs/learn/learn-snowbridge.md

 [Bridge Hub system parachain](./learn-system-chains.md#bridge-hub) to establish a connection to its relayers, allowing for permissionless and trustless messaging between Ethereum and Polkadot.

-With Snowbridge, a sender can run a [relayer](https://docs.snowbridge.network/architecture/relayers) to ensure that their cross-chain transaction is successful.
+With Snowbridge, a sender can (but does not need to) run a [relayer](https://docs.snowbridge.network/architecture/relayers) to ensure that their cross-chain transaction is successful.
+A sender is a user using relayers provided by others.

 Snowbridge currently supports
 [two-way token transfers](https://docs.snowbridge.network/applications/token-transfers) between